labex-labs/open-source-labs/python/practical-python/lab-09-01-packages-packages/solutions/porty-app/README.txt

 import.
 The "print-report.py" program is a top-level script that produces a report.
 Try it:

-shell % python3 print-report.py portfolio.csv prices.csv txt
+$ python3 print-report.py portfolio.csv prices.csv txt
       Name     Shares      Price     Change
 ---------- ---------- ---------- ----------
         AA        100       9.22     -22.98